SHRUTI3205/mental-stress-early-warning/README.md

 # Mental Stress Analytics & Early Warning System

-### Portfolio upgrade of the existing 7th-semester project

 This repository upgrades the existing **Mental Stress Analytics and Early Warning System** documented in the submitted project report.
 The existing work used the Dartmouth StudentLife dataset, a Random Forest model, a FastAPI backend, and a React dashboard with stress trajectory, risk distribution, important features, personal assessment, and early-warning views.

 The new version keeps that architecture and visual direction, but makes the data pipeline reproducible and adds participant-level evaluation, explicit feature engineering, model artifacts, and a clearer separation between current stress analytics and next-day early warning.